 2nd edition.
 Published by John Wiley & Sons, 2010.
 390 pages.

 Why did I read this book?

-I chose to read Cognitive Behavioural Therapy for Dummies because my challenge for this month is to spend an hour each day studying and practising CBT.
+I chose to read Cognitive Behavioural Therapy for Dummies because this month I am challenging myself to spend an hour each day studying and practising CBT.
 I already had this book at home, and it had good reviews, so it made sense to read it as part of my CBT study, and see what I could learn and apply!

 What’s it about?

 The book is about Cognitive Behavioural Therapy (CBT), which is one of the most common therapies prescribed nowadays, with a high success rate.
 The premise of CBT is that it is your thoughts about a situation, rather than the situation itself, that create your feelings.

 The first part of the book gives a very good background to CBT, and goes into details of the CBT basics.
 But the book is very much practical rather than just theoretical in nature.
 It teaches a lot of CBT techniques that you can use and apply.
 These include practical exercises and experiments, as well as worksheets you can fill in.
 There are examples of filled in worksheets throughout the book, and there are blank versions in the Appendix which you can photocopy and fill in.